seantauber/seantauber/dev_docs/test_plan.md

 1. Write tests first, then implement code
 2. Each feature must have comprehensive test coverage
 3. Tests should be independent and repeatable
-4. Mock external services to ensure reliable testing
+4. Mock external services to ensure reliable testing for unit and integration tests
+5. Use live dependencies for component testing to verify real-world behavior
-5. Regular test suite execution in CI/CD pipeline
+6. Regular test suite execution in CI/CD pipeline

 ## Test Categories